-by Leslie Nathaniel, Springfield VA
+by Leslie Nathaniel, Springfield

 Originally published in the July-August 2010 VaHomeschoolers Voice.

 One of the more frequent questions new and prospective homeschooling families ask is, “What does it cost to homeschool a child?”
 It’s a tough question to answer because the amount varies enormously and depends entirely on the choices made by each family.
 It’s a little like asking how much it costs to raise a child: the answer depends on where and in what style you plan to raise him.
 The family that wears designer clothes, drives late model cars, and takes international vacations will likely spend more money than the family that doesn’t.
 Some books and magazine articles try to name dollar figures for how much it costs to raise a child or how much it costs to homeschool, but each of us can probably name families that spend more or less than those amounts.

 Underneath the question phrased as “what does it cost to homeschool?” is usually an interest in how much more (or less) a family is likely to spend educating their children by homeschooling compared to using public or private school and a concern that providing a good homeschool education might cost more than a family can spare.